 Essential oils can do a lot to help ease chronic illness symptoms.
-The URPower diffuser is not only beautiful to look at but provides hours of diffusing with its 400ml capacity.
-The 15 lighting modes and seven light colors add to the diffusers attractiveness.
+The URPower diffuser is not only beautiful to look at but provides 6 hours of diffusing.
+Essential oil diffuser with top 6 essential oils (lavender, peppermint, sweet orange, eucalyptus, tea tree, lemongrass).

 12. ComfiLife Orthopedic Knee Pillow

 Sleeping on your side can be a near impossibility if you have knee or sciatic pain.
 This knee pillow provides the comfort you’re looking for.
 Made of memory foam, it conforms to the shape you need while keeping your knees apart to relieve pressure pain.

 13. Silent Mind Tibetan Singing Bowl Set

 Practicing mindfulness can help you cope with chronic illness symptoms.
 Using a Tibetan singing bowl will help to promote peace and chakra healing.
 This bowl looks beautiful displayed on a shelf when not in use.